Azure/azure-service-operator/docs/development.md

     Some key points to note:
     (i) The Ensure and Delete functions return as the first return value, a bool which indicates if the resource was found in Azure.
 So Ensure() if successful would return `true` and Delete() if successful would return `false`
     (ii) On successful provisioning in `Ensure()`, set instance.Status.Message to `successfully provisioned` to be consistent across all controllers.
 (There is a constant called `SuccessMsg` in the `resourcemanager` package that you can use for this to be consistent)
-    (ii) The GetParents() function returns the parents of the resource.
-The order here matters - The closest parent should be first.
+    (ii) The GetParents() function returns the Azure Resource Manager (ARM) hierarchy of the resource.
+The order here matters - the immediate hierarchical resource should be returned first.
 For instance, for an Azure SQL database, the first parent should be Azure SQL server followed by the Resource Group.

     An example is shown below: